Maik3345/projex-toolbet/README.md

       --get-version       Only get the current version without performing any release actions.
       --no-check-release  Do not automatically check if the release is valid and does not have local changes.
       --no-deploy         Do not automatically run the preRelease script from the manifest file.
+      --no-post-release   Do not automatically run the postRelease script from the manifest file.
+      --no-pre-release    Do not automatically run the preRelease script from the manifest file.
       --no-push           Do not automatically push all changes to the remote repository.
       --no-tag            Do not automatically tag the release.